lorenmt/shape-adaptor/README.md

 File Names | Description
 ---------- | -----------
-`utils.py` | a list of dataset mean and variance used for data loader `model_list.py` |  shape adaptor formations and network architecture design for VGG, ResNet and MobileNetv2 `model_training.py` | training and evaluation for shape adaptor networks, vanilla human-defined networks, and AutoSC.
+`utils.py` | a list of dataset mean and variance used for data loader `model_list.py` |  shape adaptor formulations and network architecture design for VGG, ResNet and MobileNetv2 `model_training.py` | training and evaluation for shape adaptor networks, vanilla human-defined networks, and AutoSC.
  `model_training_autotl.py`  | training and evaluation for AutoTL

 To run any experiments: you need to first create a dataset directory by `cd dataset`, and then move the downloaded datasets into the created `dataset` folder.

 To run experiments on AutoTL: you need to create a sub-folder `autotl` under the `dataset` folder, and then move the downloaded 5 transfer learning datasets into that folder.
-Please remember to rename the folder of dataset in `autotl` corresponding to the namings defined in the dataset flag from the  `model_training_autotl.py` file.
-Eventually you would have the following directory structure.
+Please remember to rename the folder of dataset in `autotl` corresponding to the naming defined in the dataset flag from the  `model_training_autotl.py` file.
+Eventually, you would expect to have the following directory structure.

 ```
 shape-adaptor